 Best Things to See in Philadelphia

-Liberty Bell was first rung during the first public reading of Declaration of Independence.
+Liberty Bell was the first rung during the first public reading of the Declaration of Independence.
 Last chimes were heard on George Washington’s birthday.
-After that bell developed a crack and then onwards it is unusable but a symbol of freedom and have witnessed the creation of big nation.
+After that bell developed a crack and then onwards it is unusable but a symbol of freedom and have witnessed the creation of a big nation.

-In West Wing’s Great Essential exhibit, you can see well preserved copies of declaration articles of Confederation Constitution.
-Also see the room where Declaration of Independence and U.S. Constitution papers were signed.
+In West Wing’s Great Essential exhibit, you can see well-preserved copies of declaration articles of Confederation Constitution.
+Also, see the room where the Declaration of Independence and U.S. Constitution papers were signed.
 A guided tour can be availed to understand the minute details of America’s history.
 Tickets are free but required for admission.
-During busy/peak seasons, tickets are gone till 1:00 P.M., so better to book in advance or visit in early morning.
-Independence day opens all days and it is an UNESCO World Heritage Site.
+During busy/peak seasons, tickets are gone till 1:00 P.M., so better to book in advance or visit in the early morning.
+Independence day opens all days and it is a UNESCO World Heritage Site.

-Philadelphia City Center – Philadelphia’s city Center is having a blend of old and new.
-The main attractions of this area are Gothic Tower, The Arts Museum, China town and other architectural wonders.
+Philadelphia City Center – Philadelphia’s City Center is having a blend of old and new.
+The main attractions of this area are the Gothic Tower, The Arts Museum, China town, and other architectural wonders.
 To the west of city-center lies Independence Historic National Park.

-Philadelphia City Hall – Philadelphia is the birthplace of America and so it has one of the largest Municipal building of USA , even bigger than U.S. Capitol Building.
-Located in main City-center area.
+Philadelphia City Hall – Philadelphia is the birthplace of America and so it has one of the largest Municipal building of the USA , even bigger than the U.S. Capitol Building.
+Located in the main City-center area.

 Reading Terminal Market – Satisfy your taste buds with 100 different cuisines from all over the world.

-Philadelphia Zoo – It is one of the first and oldest zoo of America.
+Philadelphia Zoo – It is one of the first and oldest zoos of America.
 Almost 2000 animals of different breeds reside here in 42 acres facility.

 Facts regarding Philadelphia-